Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 ## Configure Blocklists

-Subscribed blocklists can be managed by opening the file ++"/etc/csf/csf.blocklists"++.
+You can manage and define which blocklists you wish to use in CSF by opening the file ++"/etc/csf/csf.blocklists"++.

-By default, every list is commented out with a ++#++ symbol at the beginning of the line.
+By default, every list is commented out with a ++"#"++ symbol at the beginning of the line.
 Leave the line commented if you do not wish to use that blocklist.
-To enable a blocklist, simply remove the ++#++ and save the file.
+To enable a blocklist, simply remove the ++"#"++ and save the file.

-??? note "Uncomment the blocklists you want ..."
+??? note "All blocklists in CSF are disabled by default"

-    Out of box, all blocklists are commented with the character ++#++ at the front of every line.
-To use a blocklist, remove the command character ++#++ and save the file.
+    Out of box, all blocklists are commented with the character ++"#"++ at the front of every line.
+To use a blocklist, remove the command character ++"#"++ and save the file.

 ``` ini title="/etc/csf/csf.blocklists"
 # #